 Objective: To hold CWA youth camps and programs at Grizzly Ranch in Suisun City (near Fairfield) teaching camp attendees (youth and adult) about waterfowl, wetlands, wildlife, shooting, hunting and conservation.
 The junior counselors will work closely with CWA’s camp program coordinators to promote and host any of the six camps that will be hosted in June and July.

 Duties: Program coordination: Work alongside CWA staff to implement camp curriculum.
 Assist campers in a variety of activities throughout the week like duck banding, shooting skills development, hunter education and fun summer camp activities.

 Qualifications: Applicants MUST BE at least 15-18 years old and have basic wildlife/conservation biology knowledge.
 Public speaking skills a must, and experience working with youths ages 8-15 years of age preferred.
 General knowledge of North American waterfowl, waterfowl hunting, wetland habitats and shooting is a plus, but not required.
 Pursuit of a teaching credential in any discipline, recreation programs or related field is preferred.
 The junior counselors must be energetic, organized, reliable and self-motivated.

 Work site, term and compensation: Work site will be Grizzly Ranch in Suisun Marsh; the junior counselors must be able to get travel to camp site and stay overnight for the 5-day camps.
 Position will be on a camp by camp basis with camps hosted during June and July.
 This is an unpaid position.

-This is an entry level, temporary position.
-The term of employment will be approximately August 2019-January 2020 (actual dates to be determined).
+This is a seasonal position.
+The term of employment will be approximately late August 2019- May 2020 (actual dates to be determined).
 There may be an opportunity for continued employment past May depending on workload and employee performance.